 Indexing data warehouse tables

-Too many or too few indexes hurt performance.
-Not active indexes may disturb SQL server in generating the optimal execution plan.
-Managing indexes can become art that only experienced professionals can make right.
+Too many or too few indexes can hurt performance.
+Non-active indexes may disturb SQL server in generating the optimal execution plan.
+Managing indexes can become an art that only experienced professionals can make right.

-Not accidentally, models in BI4Dynamics data warehouse are know to the same engine that generates the indexes, so indexes are created according to the build in logic that understands the whole data warehouse model.
-This is Datawarehouse Automations.
+Not accidentally, models in BI4Dynamics data warehouse are know to the same engine that generates the indexes.
+So, in this case indexes are created according to the built-in logic that understands the whole data warehouse model.
+This is what is called data warehouse automations.

-Almost all data warehouse tables have Clustered index on column Timestamp.
-This index is used for incremental processing.
-Timestamp column is created by BI4Dynamics based on different ERP logic of BC, DFO, AX and NAV data.
-Timestamp column type is bigint and not timestamp, as timestamp type cannot be used in Columnstore.
+Almost all data warehouse tables have Clustered Index on column timestamp which is used for incremental processing.
+The timestamp column is created by BI4Dynamics based on different ERP logic of Business Central (BC), D365 FO, Dynamics AX and Dynamics Navision (NAV) data.
+The timestamp column type is a BigInt and not a timestamp.
+The type of the timestamp can be used in Columnstore.

 Indexes on staging tables

-Staging tables are most indexed tables as they are used in modeling when creating fact tables.
-BI4Dynamics creates indexes on staging tables automatically based on request from data warehouse model.
+Staging tables are the most indexed tables, as they are used in modeling when creating fact tables.
+BI4Dynamics creates indexes on staging tables automatically based on request from the data warehouse model.

-For example: all requests for indexing one table are gathered from different fact models and analyzed first so that only really needed indexes are created.
-Concept such as covering indexes, included columns, equality and inequality request are embedded in algorithm that create indexes.
-This is Data Warehouse Automations at its best.
+For example: All requests for indexing one table are gathered from different fact models.
+Those requests are analyzed first so that the only needed indexes are created.
+Concepts such as covering indexes, included columns, equality and inequality requests are embedded in an algorithm that creates indexes (this is Data Warehouse Automations at its best).

-It is very less likely that indexes are set wrong, missing or that there are too many.
+It is less likely that indexes are set wrong, missing, or redundant.

 Indexes on fact tables

 It is less common that users access data warehouse directly.
-In such scenarios, user’s queries can be unpredictable and would require attention in indexing fact tables.
-Setting a Cluster Columnstore index would probably be the best solution.
-This is a standard BI4Dynamics feature, that is not enabled by default.
+In such scenario, users’ queries can be unpredictable and would require attention while indexing fact tables.
+Setting a Cluster Columnstore index would probably be the best solution; a standard BI4Dynamics feature that is not enabled by default.

 Indexing temporary view

-According to our experience view can be slow when joining tables that have many empty values.
-By putting a Clustered Columnstore Index on a view we have speed up inserting data into the fact by factor 50 or 100.
-This setup is a BI4Dynamics feature in fact model and is not used by default.
+The temporary view is the first part of fact loading where staging tables are joined together.
+The second part of fact loading is where dimensions are connected to the view, and inserted to the fact table.
+According to our experience the view can be slow when joining tables that have many empty values.
+By putting a Clustered Columnstore Index on a view we speeded up inserting data into the fact by a factor of 50 to a 100.
+This setup is a BI4Dynamics feature in the fact model and is not used by default.